-After building hundreds of WordPress websites for clients of my blog setup service, I know that most beginner bloggers feel overwhelmed when it comes to selecting a theme and it’s no surprise.
+After building hundreds of WordPress websites for clients I work with, I know that most beginner bloggers feel overwhelmed when it comes to selecting a theme and it’s no surprise.

 There are thousands upon thousands of free and premium themes to choose from.
 You can’t possibly view them all.
 It’s enough to make your head spin.